- North America

 In the Northeast, the best time to surf is between September and March when the beaches and reefs catch the Atlantic swells.
 One of the best and most beautiful spots is Fernando de Noronha, you will not be disappointed by the beauty of the location and the quality of the surf there.

-On the east coast you should go during the winter, the most popular waves are in Rio de Janeiro.
-The famous Ipanema beach for example, is great for surfing, especially considering you will find waves up to 10ft.
+On the east coast, you should go during the winter, the most popular waves are in Rio de Janeiro.
+The famous Ipanema beach, for example, is great for surfing, especially considering you will find waves up to 10ft.

 From April to October, you will find the best and most consistent surf on the Southern coast.
-If kitesurfing is more your game, head straight to the Northeast coast where year round trade winds make it one of the best regions in the world for the sport.
-The Rio de Janeiro marathon is known as one of the most beautiful in the world in terms of scenery, competitors pass through beaches, mountains and cityscapes along the 42km route.
+If kitesurfing is more your game, head straight to the Northeast coast where year-round trade winds make it one of the best regions in the world for the sport.
+The Rio de Janeiro Marathon is known as one of the most beautiful in the world in terms of scenery, competitors pass through beaches, mountains, and cityscapes along the 42km route.

-In conclusion, the best time to visit Brazil, depends on what you want to do and where in Brazil you want to go.
+In conclusion, the best time to visit Brazil depends on what you want to do and where in Brazil you want to go.
 Plan your holidays around the weather in the region and the activities you plan to take part in.
 Also, remember to keep in mind the prices in high season (June – August).
-If you plan on going to carnival in one of the major cities like Rio, you should book your flights and accommodation at least 4 months in advance.Back to overview
+If you plan on going to Carnaval in one of the major cities like Rio, you should book your flights and accommodation at least 4 months in advance.Back to overview